 Muskegon Surgery Center offers joint replacement using the Mako Robotic-Arm Assisted Surgery System.
-Eight of our surgeons are trained and certified to perform robotic-arm assisted partial knee, total knee and/or total hip replacement procedures using Stryker’s Mako System.
+Seven of our surgeons are trained and certified to perform robotic-arm assisted partial knee, total knee and/or total hip replacement procedures using Stryker’s Mako System.
 We understand that making sure you know what to expect from your joint replacement experience is important to you.
 As you are reading through this material, if you have additional questions please reach out to us to discuss.

 Mako Robotic-Arm Assisted Technology

 Each patient is unique, and can experience joint pain for different reasons.
 It’s important to talk to us about the reason for your joint pain so you can understand the treatment options available to you.
 Pain from arthritis and joint degeneration can be constant or come and go, occur with movement or after a period of rest, or be located in one spot or many parts of the body.
 It is common for patients to try medication and other conservative treatments to treat their hip or knee pain.
 If you haven’t experienced adequate relief with those treatment options, you may be a candidate for Mako Total Hip, Total Knee or Partial Knee replacement, which may provide you with relief from your joint pain.

 Mako Robotic-Arm Assisted Technology provides you with a personalized surgical plan based on your unique anatomy.
 First, a CT scan of the diseased hip or knee joint is taken.
 This CT scan is uploaded into the Mako System software, where a 3D model of your hip or knee is created.
 This 3D model is used to pre-plan and assist your surgeon in performing your joint replacement procedure.